• Skip to primary navigation

 INSTRUCTIONS

-• Start by soaking the almonds.
-Pour boiling water over the almonds in the blender container, and let it sit for an hour or two with the lid until they are plump and juicy.
+• Soak the almonds: If you don't have a high power blender like a Vitamix, start by soaking the almonds.
+Pour boiling water over the almonds in the blender container, and let it sit for ~ an hour with the lid on until they are plump and juicy.
+You can also soak overnight in the refrigerator, covered in cool water until plump and juicy.

 Pro Tip: If you have a high-speed blender like a Vitamix, you can skip the soaking and go straight to blending.

-• Drain and rinse the almonds.
-Return to the blender, add the clean, cold water and the remaining ingredients.
+• Blend the milk: Drain and rinse the almonds.
+Return the nuts to the blender, add the clean, cold water, and any optional add ins.
 Blend until smooth and creamy (this should take up to 2 minutes depending on your blender).

-• Pour the strained almond milk into a clean jar with a lid and store in the refrigerator for 5 or 6 days.
+• How to store almond milk: Pour the strained almond milk into a clean jar with a lid and store in the refrigerator for up to 5-6 days.
 Remember to shake before using.

 NOTES

-Cooking dates are small and are usually pitted (I use 4).
-Medjool dates are large and typically have a pit (remove prior to using - I use 1-2 Medjools).
+A kiss of sweetness: Cooking dates are small and are usually pitted (I use 4).
+Medjool dates are large and typically have a pit (remove prior to adding 1-2 Medjools).
+Alternatively you could add a tablespoon of maple syrup for a bit of sweetness.

-Store almond milk in the fridge in a glass jar for 5 or 6 days (shake before using).
+Storage tips: Store homemade almond milk in the fridge in a glass jar for 5-6 days.
+Give a shake before serving.

 This recipe is from simplyceecee.co food blog.
 All images and content are copyright protected.
 Please do not use my images or republish this recipe without prior permission.
 Thank you.